gulpjs/vinyl/README.md

 ### clone()

 Returns a new File object with all attributes cloned.
+Custom attributes are deep-cloned.

 ### pipe(stream[, opt])